planmap-eu/storymaps/workflow.md

 #### View input
 The entry page HTML/JS code receives an object where _keys_ and _values_ are as follows:

+> The data object will be called `stories_data`.
+For now, let us consider
+> `stories_data` a data object only, without methods for accessing the data.
+> It looks useful to structure a class in the next version of this document,
+> but for the sake of simplicity we will now avoid it.

 ```javascript
 [
   {